Is the difference between deep hedging and delta hedging a statistical arbitrage?: Abstract

 \section{Abstract}

 { The recent work of \cite{horikawa2024relationship} claims that under a complete market admitting statistical arbitrage, the difference between the hedging position provided by deep hedging and that of the replicating portfolio is a statistical arbitrage.
 This raises concerns as it entails that deep hedging can include a speculative component aimed simply at exploiting the structure of the risk measure guiding the hedging optimisation problem.
-We test whether such finding remains true in a GARCH-based market model.
-We observe that the difference between deep hedging and delta hedging can be a statistical arbitrage if the risk measure considered does not put sufficient relative weight on adverse outcomes.
-Nevertheless, a suitable choice of risk measure can prevent the deep hedging agent from including a speculative overlay within its hedging strategy.}
+We test whether such finding remains true in a GARCH-based market model, which is an illustrative case departing from complete market dynamics.
+We observe that the difference between deep hedging and delta hedging is a speculative overlay if the risk measure considered does not put sufficient relative weight on adverse outcomes.
+Nevertheless, a suitable choice of risk measure can prevent the deep hedging agent from engaging in speculation.}

 \textbf{JEL classification:} C45, C61, G32.

 \textbf{Keywords:} Deep reinforcement learning, optimal hedging, arbitrage.

 \pagenumbering{roman}